kusumotoa/wiki-work/Installation-Guide.md

 git submodule add https://github.com/SDWebImage/SDWebImage.git
 ```

-#### Ensure you have a Workspace

-If you don't have a Xcode Workspace, you can simply create one.

-Open your exist Xcode Project.
-Click `File -> Save As Workspace...`.
-You can save it to the same directory of your original Project.

-#### Add `SDWebImage.xcodeproj` into your Workspace
+#### Add `SDWebImage.xcodeproj` into your Workspace/Project

-Just drag the `SDWebImage.xcodeproj` you cloned, into your Xcode Workspace's Project Navigator.
-Put it the same level of your original Project.
+Just drag the `SDWebImage.xcodeproj` you cloned, into your Xcode Workspace/Project 's Project Navigator.

+For Xcode Workspace, you can put it the same level of your App Project.

+For Xcode Project, you can put it inside your App Project.

 ![](https://user-images.githubusercontent.com/6919743/55799669-802de900-5b04-11e9-84c0-08d4d9452549.png)